Dteyn/ATFMutationStation/README.md

 ### Custom Mutator Packages

+> [!NOTE]
+> Currently, 'Custom Mutators' mode is under development and has some bugs.
+It can be accessed only via editing .cfg directly and results may vary.
+See [Known Issues](#known-issues) for more details.

 By combining any of the above effects, you can create your own custom mutator packages.
 Choose the ones you want and let the chaos ensue!

 ---